 What is FAST?

-The Governing Board of Fulton Academy of Science and Technology includes a founding member, parents, and other supporters of FAST and STEM Education.
+The Governing Board of Fulton Academy of Science and Technology includes parents and other supporters of FAST and STEM Education.
 The governing board is fully accountable to the school community, Fulton County Schools, and GADOE.

-The internal administration includes the Principal, Assistant Principal for grades kindergarten through fourth, Assistant Principal for grades fifth through eighth, Chief Business Officer, Dean of Students, Innovation Director, Special Services Director, and Technology Director.
+The internal administration includes the Principal, Assistant Principal for grades kindergarten through fifth, Assistant Principal for grades sixth through eighth, Chief Business Officer, Dean of Students, and Technology Coordinator.

 Who can attend FAST?